abhijit-mudigonda/abhijit-mudigonda.github.io/content/motives.md

 ##### Content

-Cohomology provides a way to traslate problems from the foreboding world of algebraic geometry to the more accessible landscape of linear algebra.
+Cohomology provides a way to translate problems from the foreboding world of algebraic geometry to the more accessible landscape of linear algebra.
 The theory of motives generalizes and unifies the various cohomology theories associated to an algebraic variety.
 Indeed, a (pure of weight $k$, irreducible) motive (over $\Q$ with coefficients in $\Q$)